ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Trust Anchors in TAM

-The trust anchor store in a TAM consists of a list of CA certificates that sign various device TEE certificates.
+The Trust Anchor store in a TAM consists of a list of CA certificates that sign various device TEE certificates.
 A TAM decides what devices it will trust the TEE in.